routine88/VS-CLONE/docs/ENGINE_RUNTIME.md

-# Unity Bridge Integration Blueprint
+# In-House Engine Runtime Blueprint

+The Nightfall Survivors runtime consumes JSON frame bundles emitted by the Python sandbox so that content and simulation code can be exercised before native rendering systems are complete.
+This document captures the contract between the prototype (`game.export.EngineFrameExporter`) and the bespoke renderer.

 ## Frame Payload Catalog

 ### Render Frames

 Render frames originate from `game.graphics.GraphicsEngine.build_frame` and carry all data required for sprite-based rendering.

 | Field | Type | Description |
 | --- | --- | --- |